Air France scraps flights but says strike wilting

+The airline said in a statement it expected 90 percent of flights to go ahead on Tuesday.

-The airline forecast cancellation of just three long-haul flights Tuesday, after scrapping four Monday.
-That was down from around 10 long-distance cancellations Saturday and Sunday, the first days of a protest that runs until Wednesday.
+It forecast cancellation of just three long-haul flights, after scrapping four on Monday.
+That was down from around 10 long-distance cancellations on Saturday and Sunday, the first days of a protest that runs until Wednesday.

-"We expect to provide at least 85 percent of services today.
-We've had no last-minute cancellations," said Georges Daher, an Air France executive at Orly airport south of Paris, one of two national hubs alongside Charles de Gaulle to the north.

-The government, which has a minority stake in the carrier, has criticised the unions for a staging strike during a busy holiday period, but advance warnings from the airline have limited the number of people getting stranded at airports.

 To keep as many planes in the air as possible, the airline has limited short-haul flights to 100 passengers so that numbers of flight stewards respect safety norms.